4paradigm/OpenMLDB/docs/en/cli.md

 Command format: `changerole tid pid role \[term\]`

-* tid specifies the id of the table
+* tid: Specifies the id of the table
-* pid specifies the shard id of the table
+* pid: Specifies the shard id of the table
-* role The role to be modified, the value is \[leader, follower\]
+* role: The role to be modified, the value is \[leader, follower\]
-* term sets the term, this item is optional, the default is 0
+* term: Set the term's value, this item is optional, the default is 0

 ```
 > changerole 1 0 followers